 Safe Place is a national youth outreach program designed to provide immediate help and safety for teen ages 12-17 who are in crisis.
 The program is managed locally by Child Crisis Arizona.
 Teens can go to any Safe Place location and immediately get in contact with a crisis responder.
 They are transported to a Child Crisis Arizona location where they have access to shelter, counseling and family reunification services.

-Valley Metro Bus and Rail
+Valley Metro bus, rail and streetcar

 All 900 Valley Metro and city of Phoenix buses, which serve 100 routes across 512 square miles, serve as Safe Place locations.
 Teens in crisis can request Safe Place assistance on board any bus by notifying the operator.